-To identify and prioritise those disposal sites with the highest need for actions to protect water resources (e.g. closure of the sites and/or wells, and/or other actions to reduce the risks of impacts).
+To identify and prioritise those disposal sites with the highest need for actions to protect water resources (e.g. closure of the sites and/or wells, and/or other actions to reduce the risks of impacts), working in co-operation with the Ministry of Agriculture, Water and Forestry and the Ministry of Environment and Tourism.